euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 Rapid data analysis and prototyping
 -----------------------------------

-Having a very comprehensive cheminformtics toolbox, consisting of chemical database, efficient data access methods (ORM, web services, client library) and specialized chemical frameworks and many other popular general purpose libraries, implementing core data mining and machine learning algorithms, it is now easier to perform sophisticated data analysis or quickly prototype advanced cheminformatics applications.
+Access to a very comprehensive cheminformtics toolbox, consisting of chemical database, efficient data access methods (ORM, web services, client library) and specialized chemical frameworks and many other popular general purpose libraries, implementing core data mining and machine learning algorithms, makes it easier to perform sophisticated data analysis or quickly prototype advanced cheminformatics applications.

 The possibility to create such a toolbox, made Python language so appealing.